pytroll/trollflow2/doc/source/index.rst

  - `nameservers: null` - a list of nameservers to connect to.
 Default to the nameserver on localhost.

+These options are given in the list of workers as a dictionary argument to the `FilePublisher` class.

 Auxiliary plugins
 +++++++++++++++++